emagiz/emdocs/referenceguide/standard-header-enricher.md

+# Standard header enricher
-Adds headers to a message that are not determined by the Message content.
+#### Adds headers to a message that are not determined by the Message content.
 <a href="http://docs.spring.io/spring-integration/docs/2.1.x/reference/html/messaging-transformation-chapter.html#header-enricher" target="_blank">Documentation</a>

 Use when you need to add headers to a Message.